 In only five years, German American had over 1,000 agents throughout the country and was well-regarded as an insurer that paid its claims in full and on time.
-When many insurers could not handle the massive losses from the devastating 1906 San Francisco earthquake, German American went above and beyond.
-They not only paid all of their claims, but also paid those from policyholders who didn’t actually have viable coverage—just to help the city recover.
+When many insurers could not handle the massive losses from the devastating 1906 San Francisco earthquake, German American paid all of its claims.
 In all, the company paid more than $2 million in claims from the earthquake—which was over a sixth of its total assets at that time.
 The company’s unwavering commitment to help the community rebuild after such a devastating loss, allowed it to enter the 20th century as one of the most respected businesses in the nation.

 Becoming Great American

 As a result of World War I, sentiments had shifted in the country.
 Recognizing the heightened sensitivity to German affiliation, the company changed its name from German American to Great American Insurance Company in 1918.

 In the decade that followed, the company increased its net worth over sevenfold and its assets by 300%.
 Great American’s extraordinary strength enabled it to weather the hard years of the Great Depression.